The Vancouver Christmas Market at Jack Poole Plaza is a great place to shop and get into the festive spirit with friends in November and December.

 Where and When

-The market celebrated its 13th year in 2023.
-It was open daily from November 16th until December 24th.
-Hours are listed below.
-They varied depending on the month and day.
+The market celebrates its 14th year in 2024.
+It’s open daily from November 13th until December 24th.
+Operating hours are listed below.
+They vary depending on the month and day.

 For tickets and more information, see the Vancouver Christmas Market website.